Achilles tendon rupture: Rehabilitation

-Non-surgical treatment used to be long and a tedious process.
-It involved a series of casts, and took longer to complete than surgical treatment.
-Recently, both surgical and non-surgical rehabilitation protocols have become quicker and more successful.
-Before, patients who underwent surgery would wear a cast for approximately 4 to 8 weeks.
-After surgery, they were only allowed to gently move the ankle once out of the cast.
-Recent studies have shown that is not the best method.
-Patients that are allowed to gently move and stretch the ankle immediately after surgery, have faster and more successful recoveries.
-They will wear removable boots to ensure their safety with these exercises.
-For surgical and non-surgical patients, they will still generally limit non-weightbearing (NWB) activity to two weeks.
-This is done using modern removable boots, either fixed or hinged, rather than casts.
-Physiotherapy is often begun as early as two weeks regardless of surgical or non-surgical treatment.
-This includes weightbearing and range of motion exercises.
-This is followed by progressive strengthening and general conditioning of the muscle and tendon.
+The management of Achilles tendon ruptures has evolved.
+Modern treatment for both surgical and non-surgical pathways now emphasizes early functional rehabilitation over prolonged immobilization.
+This approach utilizes a removable functional orthosis (boot) that allows for protected weight-bearing and controlled ankle motion, often beginning within the first week.
+Current evidence supports initiating structured physiotherapy immediately, starting with protected movement and isometric exercises, rather than after a delay.
+Rehabilitation follows a progressive tendon-loading program, advancing through exercises like heel raises to rebuild strength.
+High-quality studies indicate that with identical accelerated rehabilitation protocols, functional outcomes for non-surgical and surgical management have become comparable for many patients[27].

 There are three things to consider with Achilles rupture rehabilitation.
 These are range of motion, functional strength, and sometimes orthotic support.
 Range of motion is important because it takes into mind the tightness of the repaired tendon.
 When beginning rehabilitation, a person should perform light stretches.
 Over time, the goal should be to increase the intensity of that stretch.
 Stretching the tendon is important because it stimulates connective tissue repair.
 This can be done while performing the "runner's stretch".
 The runner's stretch involves putting the toes a few inches up a wall while the heel is on the ground.
 Doing stretches to gain functional strength is also important because it improves healing in the tendon.
 This will in turn lead to a quicker return to activities.
 These stretches should continue to increase in intensity over time.
 Over time the goal is to include some weight bearing, to reorient and strengthen the collagen fibers in the injured ankle.
 A popular stretch used for this phase of rehabilitation is the toe raise on an elevated surface.
 The patient is to push up onto the toes and lower themselves as far down as possible and repeat several times.
 The other part of the rehab process is orthotic support.
 This does not have anything to do with stretching or strengthening the tendon, rather it is in place to keep the patient comfortable.
 These are custom-made inserts that fit into the patient's shoe.
 They help with proper pronation of the foot, where the ankle leans toward the middle of the body.